-This surveillance assessment of the Icelandic cod commercial fishery fulfills part of the procedure for the continuing certification of the fishery to the Iceland Responsible Fisheries Programme (hereafter IRF Programme).
+This surveillance assessment of Icelandic haddock fulfills part of the procedure for the continuing certification of the fishery to the Iceland Responsible Fisheries Programme (hereafter IRF Programme).
 The IRF Programme is a voluntary program for Icelandic fisheries initially established by the Fisheries Association of Iceland (FAI) and now owned and administered by the Iceland Responsible Fisheries Foundation (IRFF).
 The IRFF was established in February 2011 and operates on a cost basis, as a non-profit organisation.